Tpj-root/isro/Quiz_Assessment.md

 c.It is a robot that goes under water d.It is already in orbit

-a.
+Ans: a.
 It is a humanoid robot with two limbs